 I’m a big fan of real estate crowdsourcing, which basically allows individuals to buy a piece of an investment project or lending money to an investment manager somewhere around the country for a return.
-Owning physical real estate is great, but it’s like going all-in on a particular location with a lot of your net worth.
+Owning physical real estate is great, but it’s like going all-in on one asset in a particular location with leverage.

 Real estate crowdsourcing allows you to surgically invest as little as $1,000 into a residential or commercial real estate project for potentially 8 – 13% annual returns based off historical data.
 Such returns are much better than the average private equity, CD, bond market, P2P lending, and dividend investing returns.
 With P2P lending, borrowers can sometimes default and leave you with nothing.
 At least with real estate crowdsource investing, there’s a physical asset that’s backing your investment.

 For those of you who don’t want to come up with a $220,000 downpayment and a $900,000 mortgage to buy the median home in an expensive coastal city like SF or NYC, who don’t want to deal with tenants or remodeling, and who wants to not do any work after the investment is made, check out RealtyShares.
-They are my favorite real estate crowdsourcing company based in San Francisco.
-I’ve met with the CEO and VP of Finance and really like their product.
-I’ve invested $10,000 in a Conshy, Pennsylvania commercial real estate property myself.
+They are my favorite real estate crowdsourcing company founded in 2012 and based in Washington DC.
+They are pioneers in the eREIT product offering and they’re raising an Opportunity Fund to take advantage of new tax favorable laws.

 Risk: 7, Return: 8, Feasibility: 10, Liquidity: 7, Activity: 10.
 Total Score: 42

 All eight passive income investments are good ideas if you can execute them.
 Some are just better than others.
 Based on my five factor ranking system, Creating Your Own Products, Dividend Investing, and Real Estate Crowdsourcing are the best passive income investments, while Private Equity, Physical Real Estate, and CDs are at the bottom.

 There won’t be much complaint about Private Equity Investing being in last place because most people are not accredited investors.
 But given I believe that plenty of people can create their own product if they try, pushback is inevitable because a lot of people simply don’t try!